 There are a variety of ways of dealing with osteoarthritis: one is to develop some changes in one’s lifestyle.

 - Exercise.
-One way to deal with osteoarthritis is to strengthen the muscles around the joint and thus make the joint more stable.
+One way to deal with osteoarthritis is to strengthen the muscles around the damaged knee joint and thus make the joint more stable.
 Exercise also helps build up your endurance, and a regularly done routine should be helpful.

 - Weight loss.
 Dropping some pounds could lead to a lot of benefits, especially if it’s your lower limb joints affected by osteoarthritis.
 Even a small amount of weight lost could lead to a great reduction in pressure over time, and in turn reduced pain.

 - Use of assistive devices.
 Some cases are best dealt with using assistive devices that can help take some of the pressure off the affected limb.
 For knee pain sufferers, a cane can take some of your weight as you walk, and can be particularly useful when it comes to climbing stairs – one never realizes how important the weight and balance shifting involved actually is.
 Should the osteoarthritis affect your fingers, some grabbing or gripping devices can be very helpful, for example in the kitchen.